Research history of Anoplotherium

 The research history of Anoplotherium spans back to 1804 when Georges Cuvier first described the fossils of this extinct artiodactyl and named the genus after describing Palaeotherium, making it one of the first fossil mammal genera to be described as well as having one of the earliest official taxonomic authorities.
 It was also amongst the first fossil genera to be reconstructed by drawings and biomechanics.
 Subsequent descriptions of fossil evidence by Cuvier are also said to have been some of the earliest instances of palaeoneurology and palaeopathology.
 Anoplotherium was a significant find in palaeontological history and was once an iconic element of text and classroom sources of palaeontology, geology, and natural history.
 Today, it has a lessened cultural status compared to the 19th century as a result of public interest in Mesozoic dinosaurs or Neogene-Quaternary mammals, but it is still regularly acknowledged in sources of the history of palaeontology.

+Cuvier recognized four species of Anoplotherium the same year he first created the genus name, among them the type species A. commune.
+From 1807 to 1812, he described two skeletons of A. commune from the French communes of Pantin and Antony, noting the distinct lack of anatomical analogues among modern mammals and making a hypothesis based on its unique anatomy that it was semi-aquatic.
+The two other species he named in 1804, A. medium, A. minus, and A. minimum, had their paleobiologies speculated on in 1812 and had their names emended in 1822 to A. (Xiphodon) gracile, A. (Dichobune) leporinum, and A. murinus.
+The former two species' subgenera were converted into distinct genera in later decades while A. murinus was later assigned to its own genus Amphimeryx.
+Cuvier in 1822 also named two additional species A. secundaria and A. obliquum, later reassigned to newer genera Diplobune and, provisionally, Haplomeryx respectively.

+Many species assigned to Anoplotherium were named in later decades and were then subsequently assigned to other genera by other works.
+Several other species that were also erected within Anoplotherium remain within the genus today, namely A. laurillardi, A. latipes, and A. pompeckji; as a result, four species of Anoplotherium are recognized.
+In addition, the hypothesis that Anoplotherium was semi-aquatic was proven incorrect by M. Dor in 1938 and replaced by another of facultative bipedalism by Jerry J. Hooker in 2007.